About the course

 During the Foundation, we aim to introduce you to the different types of assessment you might find on an undergraduate degree.
 Lots of support and guidance is available, and we’ll talk you through every stage of the process, from planning an essay to sitting an exam.

-- For the ‘Introduction to Study in the Arts and Humanities’ and 'Introduction to Study in the Social Sciences', you will be assessed through a portfolio of work responding to different assignments week-to-week;
+- For ‘Introduction to Study in the Arts and Humanities’ and 'Introduction to Study in the Social Sciences', you will be assessed through an essay reflecting on your experience of returning to education;

-- For each of the ‘What Does it Mean to be Human?’ units and 'Global Bristol', you will complete three assessments, which may include essay plans, essays, presentations, and an exam;
+- For each of the ‘What Does it Mean to be Human?’ units and 'Global Bristol', you will complete two or three assessments, including essay plans, essays, presentations, and an exam / timed assessment;

 - For the ‘Individual Project’ unit, you will complete one essay in a subject area of your choice, as well as giving a short presentation.

-- For the ‘Representations’ unit, you will have the option of a standard essay or a reflective assignment that draws on research undertaken with a community organisation.
+- For the ‘Representations’ unit, you will have the option of a standard essay, or a ‘creative response’ (creative writing; photographs; music).